 Dr. Maria Acosta, child neurologist and expert in neurofibromatosis at Children’s National Health System, and Dr. Kaleb Yohay, child neurologist and expert in NF at New York Presbyterian/Weill-Cornell Medical Center, head the medical team for the week of camp.
 Addition medical staff, including nurses, social workers, physical therapist and psychologists, are on-site 24 hours a day.
 Counselors are trained in dealing with the issues associated with NF.
 Many counselors and volunteers live with the condition themselves and share their experiences with the campers.

 Campers participate and choose from a myriad of activities.
 Support groups and educational programs promote knowledge, skill development and social connections.
 Children and teens gain a better understanding of their condition, strengths and self-worth.

-The cost of Camp New Friends $850 for campers and transitional youth, $650 for counselors-in-training , and $775 for 1-on-1 assistants.
+The cost of Camp New Friends $875 for campers, $675 for counselors-in-training , and $775 for 1-on-1 assistants.
 Need based scholarships are available and payment plans can be arranged.
 Please contact Brainy Camps for more information.